roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 ◇

-The next moment Yuuyami opened her eyes, it was a lea covered in flowers.
+The next moment Yuuyami opened her eyes, she found herself upon a lea covered in flowers.
 The sky was tall, the air was clear, and a gentle breeze was shaking the iris flowers.